 AsianInvestor, the premier publication and online source focusing on asset management and Asian capital news for institutional investors, published an interview with Elske van de Burgt, Managing Director Investment Performance and Stefano Seung Jin Lee, Managing Director Australia & New Zealand, on How to decompose complex portfolios and return.

 Ortec Finance’s approach starts with the belief that fund performance is driven by bigger picture decisions such as the strategic asset allocation and a host of other investment decisions.
 To make an accurate assessment, it is critical to start with a clear picture of what investment decisions have been made and who are responsible for them.
 This may look difficult if multiple people are responsible, for example, if the board and external consultants together determine the strategic asset allocation and the rebalancing policy.
 Then the added value of this step should be split between them according to a pre-determined weight.

 Getting a full picture of all investment decisions is a very rewarding exercise.
-Ortec Finance’s software (performance measurement & attribution solution PEARL) has been built around breaking down investment decisions.
+Ortec Finance’s software has been built around breaking down investment decisions.
 Once defined, investors can start to measure and attribute the added value of each investment decision and assess its effectiveness on a case-by-case basis.
 Another benefit is that this breakdown of decisions made can also enhance the forward-looking risk models.

 What benefits can PEARL, which is Ortec Finance’s performance attribution solution, bring to investors regarding the increasing proportion of alternative assets in investment portfolios?